Microbiology and Immunology

 The course year starts in February and ends in November and is only available full time.

 In addition to satisfying the Bachelor of Science (Degree with Honours) entry requirements, students are required to have completed stream specific prerequisites.
 Details of stream specific prerequisites can be found at the Bachelor of Science (Degree with Honours) entry and participation requirements page.

 Intended learning outcomes

-- Demonstrated skills in writing about research and data using a scientific style of writing;
+- Articulate the methods, findings and context of research and data using a scientific style of writing

-- Ability to communicate research and data in oral presentations;
+- Articulate the methods, findings and context of research and data in oral presentations